HariKarthikeyaManiShankarReddy/SENTIMENT-ANALYSIS-WITH-NLP/README.md

 # Sentiment Analysis with NLP using Logistic Regression

 ## Project Description
 Sentiment Analysis is one of the most vital and commonly used applications in Natural Language Processing (NLP).
-It is the computational process of identifying, extracting, and categorizing opinions expressed in a piece of text—specifically to determine whether the writer’s attitude toward a particular topic, product, movie, or service is positive, negative, or neutral.
+It is the computational process of identifying, extracting, and categorizing opinions expressed in a piece of text specifically to determine whether the writer’s attitude toward a particular topic, product, movie, or service is positive, negative, or neutral.

 This task is widely implemented in industries such as entertainment, e-commerce, marketing, customer care, and social media tracking to understand public reception at scale.